Mere Green, Birmingham

-Mere Green is a small commercial centre in Four Oaks, Sutton Coldfield Birmingham, England.
+Mere Green is a small commercial centre in Four Oaks, Sutton Coldfield, England.

 Facilities

 Mere Green includes a mixture of independent shops, bars and restaurants and some national chain stores located around the junction of Lichfield Road, Belwell Lane, Hill Village Road and Mere Green Road.

-Supermarkets include Marks and Spencer, Sainsbury's and Lidl.
-There are several pubs in the area including the Mare Pool, Renato Lounge, Old School House and the Fox and Dogs.
+Supermarkets include Marks and Spencer, Sainsbury's, Lidl and Aldi.
+There are several pubs in the area including the Mare Pool (Wetherspoons), Renato Lounge, Old School House (now closed) and the Fox and Dogs.
 Mere Green was also home to Flints which was a bar that was very popular in the 1970s and 1980s.
 It underwent various changes in ownership and name before resorting back to its original name in 2018.
-By 2022 it had ceased trading.
+By 2022 it had ceased trading and in 2024 (along with the adjacent former Waitrose building) it was demolished to make way for the construction of an Aldi store.
+Aldi opened in October 2024.

 Mere Green Library and Community Centre offers classes in such subjects as yoga and art, free internet access and facilities for tennis and lawn green bowls as well as hosting reading groups for adults and children and occasional exhibitions.

 The area made the news in 1983 when Italian Renato Pagliari, then co-owner of the La Gondola restaurant in Mere Green, scored a No 1 hit single in the UK as one half of the singing duo 'Renée and Renato' with the song 'Save Your Love'.
+The restaurant no longer exists.